rahul-244/bots/README.md

 Interested in contributing to the Bots repository?
 Great!
 Feel free to fork the repository, make changes, and submit a pull request.

-### License

-This project is open-sourced under the MIT License.
-See the LICENSE file for more details.

 ### Acknowledgments

 Game information and inspiration from Magic Tiles